Dead-end street: Real estate desirability

 Real estate developers prefer culs-de-sac because they allow builders to fit more houses into oddly shaped tracts of land and facilitate building to the edges of rivers and property lines.
-They also choose these discontinuous network patterns of cul-de-sac and loop streets because of the often significant economies in infrastructure costs compared to the grid plan.
+They also choose these discontinuous network patterns of cul-de-sac and loop streets because of they offer significant savings in infrastructure costs compared to the grid plan.

 From an environmental perspective, culs-de-sac allow greater flexibility than the common grid in adapting to the natural grades of a site and to its ecologically sensitive features, such as streams, creeks, and mature forest growth.

 The desirability of the cul-de-sac street type among home buyers is implied by the evidence that they often pay up to a 20% premium for a home on such a street, according to one study.
 That could be because there is considerably less passing traffic, resulting in less noise and reduced actual or perceived risk, increasing the sense of tranquility.
 A survey of residents on three types of streets: cul-de-sac, loop, and through (grid) recorded their preferences among these types.
 It found that 82% of cul-de-sac residents preferred their own street type, 18% preferred a loop, and 0% the grid.
 Only 13% of grid street residents preferred their own type and 54% would choose a cul-de-sac.

 Two other studies, reported in 1990 and 2009 respectively, confirmed the upward trend and determined the premium that cul-de-sac streets command.
 The first found a 29% premium over the streets in a grid.
 The second, focused on trails and greenbelts, found that other amenities including cul-de-sac streets add significantly to the home value.